vartulzeroshieldai/AIGuardX/README.md

 [AIGuardX](https://aisecshield.zeroshield.ai) follows a **Deploy → Monitor → Enforce** lifecycle, connecting centralized governance with distributed endpoint execution.

-1. **Agent Deployment**: Lightweight agents and a local MITM proxy are installed on user machines to intercept AI traffic (ChatGPT, Claude, Cursor, Copilots, etc.).
+1. **Agent Deployment**: Lightweight agents and a local proxy are installed on user machines to intercept AI traffic (ChatGPT, Claude, Cursor, Copilots, etc.).
 2. **Local Enforcement**: The agent pulls real-time policies from the [AIGuardX](https://aisecshield.zeroshield.ai) platform.
 Blocking and redaction run locally for zero-latency security.
 3. **Telemetry Stream**: Interaction metadata and security events are sent to the central dashboard for forensics and compliance reporting.